-A particular focus of our research is the use of in-situ 3D microscopy to visualize and understand this nanoscale behavior.
-Our approach involves a combination of aberration-corrected Lorentz transmission electron microscopy and advanced scanning force microscopy that we use to address the scientific questions related to ferroic nanostructure behavior and resistance switching oxides.
-We have developed in-situ techniques that allow us to visualize domain behavior, local structural and electronic environment, and transport behavior in nanostructures as a function of external stimuli such as applied fields, temperature and time.
-We combine these experiments with measurement of charge, potential and current at the mesoscopic length scale, and with simulations.
-We also apply the microscopy and electronic transport measurement techniques to explore materials for applications in batteries, solid oxide fuel cells and solar cell coatings.
+Our research approach utilizes in-situ 2D and 3D microscopy to visualize and understand the nanoscale behavior.
+We use a combination of aberration-corrected Lorentz transmission electron microscopy and advanced scanning force microscopy in order to address scientific challenges.
+We have developed in-situ techniques that allow us to visualize domain behavior, local structural and electronic environment, and transport behavior in nanostructures as a function of external stimuli, such as applied fields, temperature, and time.
+We combine these experiments with simulations and measurement of charge, potential, and current at the mesoscopic length scale.
+We also apply the microscopy and electronic transport measurement techniques to explore materials for applications in microelectronics, solid oxide fuel cells, ferroelectric memory, and quantum information science.

 More broadly, we interact with the wider imaging community at Argonne to develop experimental and computational capabilities for multi-modal imaging at the nanoscale, including incorporating machine learning approaches.